-Let’s get straight to it with an overview of which are the best Christmas markets in Austria for 2021.
+Let’s get straight to it with an overview of the best Christmas markets in Austria for 2022.

-Get more information on Christmas market dates, times and things to see in Vienna with our Vienna Christmas Market guide, updated for 2021.
+Get more information on Christmas market dates, times and things to see in Vienna with my Vienna Christmas Market guide, updated for 2022.

-If you would like to stay in a central location, book one of our recommended hotels near Vienna Christmas Market.
-In generally we suggest staying near the Museum Quarter or Rathausplatz.
+If you would like to stay in a central location, book one of my recommended hotels near Vienna Christmas Market.
+In general, I suggest staying near the Museum Quarter or Rathausplatz.

 Another favourite is the Christmas Market at Schönbrunn Palace or you could try the more modern Winter Market at the Museum Quarter.

-Get more information on dates, times and things to see in Salzburg with our Salzburg Christmas market guide.
+Get more information on dates, times and things to see in Salzburg with my Salzburg Christmas market guide.

-If you’re looking for hotels near the Salzburg Christmas market, we have a list of where to stay.
+If you’re looking for hotels near the Salzburg Christmas market, I have shared a list of where to stay.

 If you’re lucky you’ll get a white Christmas in Salzburg where the streets, rooftops and trees will be covered in a layer of snow.